 The train stops at Peso da Regua, Pinhao, and other fairly popular stops on bus tours and boat tours.
-You’re able to reach wineries and vineyards from here, although my impression is your opportunities are limited in town and if you’re a serious Douro Valley explorer, you’ll arrange transportation from these towns to the big vineyards just outside.
+You’re able to reach wineries and vineyards from Pinhao, although for a longer immersive stay in the Douro area I would recommend a car or private transportation so you’re not limited to the wineries close to stations.
 I can definitely see the appeal of stopping to have lunch here, though.
 We resisted the temptation and soldiered on!

 Around three hours after we left Porto, we pulled into Pocinho.
 I’m not sure about the village itself, but the train station isn’t much.
 It didn’t even have a ticket office open (we ended up just buying the return tickets on the train from the conductor, because we hadn’t want to buy a roundtrip in Porto in case our plans changed).
 The point of the trip was the train ride, not the station, so just bear this in mind.

-Our train ride was one of my highlights of Porto, and was a great way to get a taste for the Douro River as we didn’t have time to spend more than one day out there.
+Our train ride was one of my highlights of Porto, and was a great way to get a taste for the Douro River as we didn’t have time to spend an extra night there.
 Of course, if you have more time, I would recommend staying at a quinta for one or two nights (I’m already planning my next trip!); but if you want to say you’ve ridden on this beautiful little train ride, take advantage of the easy and inexpensive opportunity!